cesarsotovalero/cesarsotovalero.github.io/_posts/2021-04-05-enhance-your-readme-with-asciinema.md

 <script src="../js/asciinema-player.js"></script>
 <asciinema-player src="../asciinema/tldr_asciinema.rec" poster="npt:00:12" start-at="3"></asciinema-player>

-# Recording a terminal session
+# Recording a Terminal Session

 To install asciinema, follow [the official guide](https://asciinema.org/docs/installation).
 Once you have it installed, you can start recording a terminal session using the following command: